AliahG97/Tech-Talk-Blog/README.md

 ## Features
 1. View blog: Users can view all blog posts on the home page upon arriving on the application web page without being logged in.

-2. Login: In order for the users to comment on the blogs that they're seeing or create blog posts in the dashboard, they must be login or create an account.
+2. Sign up & Login: In order for the users to comment on the blogs that they're seeing or create blog posts in the dashboard, they must be login or create an account.

 3. Comment: The user can leave a comment on the homepage under a blog post.
 The comment will be displayed below the blogpost , with the time and date that the comment was published.